 Truth: We have gone through all available term insurance policies in detail, and this is not true.
 With the single exception of suicide (within one year of taking the policy), there are no types of death that a term insurance policy won’t cover.
 Further, you should know that it is the insurance company’s responsibility to list any exceptions in the proposal document - and unless it is explicitly mentioned, you do not have to assume any exceptions to this rule.

 Note: There might be additional exclusions to Riders that you choose.
 Be careful to understand these exclusions, so you're not taken by surprise.

 Misconception 3: Riders are fantastic because they’re easy to pick and way cheaper than full covers

 Truth: Riders are short-cuts designed for those who don’t want to spend time and effort getting a comprehensive cover.
 They aren’t exactly ‘way cheaper’ - maybe just a little; but, come with several limitations that make them a lazy investment compared to buying specialized covers available in both cases.
 The exception is the riders for Waiver of Premium in Critical Illness or Waiver of Premium in Disability - which is highly recommended and very useful.

-Note: - For Critical Illness coverage, it is 'ideal' to buy a seperate cover.
+Note: - For Critical Illness coverage, it is 'ideal' to buy a separate cover.
 But - such covers can get very expensive.
 As the next best alternative, you should opt for a cost-effective - Comprehensive Critical Illness Rider (Not accelerated) along with your Term Insurance policy.

 Misconception 4: I’ve picked the insurer with the best claim settlement ratio.
 This guarantees that my family gets the claim amount!